Continuous Hamiltonian dynamics on digital quantum computers without discretization error: Abstract

 \section{Abstract}

-We introduce an algorithm to compute Hamiltonian dynamics on digital quantum computers that requires only a finite circuit depth to reach an arbitrary precision, i.e. achieves zero Trotter error with finite depth.
+We introduce an algorithm to compute Hamiltonian dynamics on digital quantum computers that requires only a finite circuit depth to reach an arbitrary precision, i.e. achieves zero discretization error with finite depth.
 This finite number of gates comes at the cost of an attenuation of the measured expectation value by a known amplitude, requiring more shots per circuit.
+The gate count for simulation up to time $t$ is $\mathcal{O}(t^2\mu^2)$ with $\mu$ the $1$-norm of the Hamiltonian, without dependence on the precision desired on the result, providing a significant improvement over previous algorithms.
+The only dependence in the norm makes it particularly adapted to non-sparse Hamiltonians.
 The algorithm generalizes to time-dependent Hamiltonians, appearing for example in adiabatic state preparation.
-This makes it particularly suitable for present-day relatively noisy hardware that supports only circuits with moderate depth.
+These properties make it particularly suitable for present-day relatively noisy hardware that supports only circuits with moderate depth.